-Consultant or immediate family who holds a financial interest in a disclosed blind trust shall not be deemed to have a conflict of interest with regard to matters pertaining to that financial interest.
+A Consultant or immediate family of a Consultant who holds a financial interest in a disclosed blind trust shall not be deemed to have a conflict of interest with regard to matters pertaining to that financial interest.

 P-21.
 CONTEMPORANEOUS EMPLOYMENT PROHIBITED